 The Bankwest Curtin Economics Centre (BCEC) offers two different scholarships to prospective Curtin University students: the BCEC PhD Scholarship and the BCEC Economics and Social Policy Scholarship.
-The Faculty of Business and Law also offers a scholarship which gives applicants the opportunity to work on a strategic project with supervision from BCEC researchers.
+The Faculty of Business and Law also offers a scholarship which gives applicants the opportunity to work on a strategic project under the supervision from BCEC researchers.

 To learn more about the Centre’s scholarship opportunities, please subscribe to our mailing list via the homepage, or follow our social media channels.

 2021 Australian Government Research Training Program Scholarship